Opendigitalradio/dablin/README.md

 work in nearly all cases).
 The GTK version in contrast always shows the correct programme type, based on the transmitted international table ID.

+Dynamic FIC messages can be suppressed using `-F` (currently affects dynamic PTY only).

 ### Keyboard shortcuts (GTK GUI version)